Isalys Quiñones: National team career

 In 2017, Quiñones' parents reached out to Puerto Rico's National Team management to understand the process for consideration into the program.
-Puerto Rico's National Team program consisted of a forty players roster.
-Depending on the availability of the players and management decisions, players were invited to the tryouts.
-In preparation for the Centrobasket and Pre-World Cup 2017 Tournament, Quiñones was one of several players invited to the tryouts.
+In preparation for the Centrobasket and Pre-World Cup 2017 Tournament, Quiñones was one of several players invited to tryouts.
 The Centrobasket would grant three teams the opportunity to compete in the Pre-World Cup 2017 Tournament.
-Several new players were invited to the tryouts as Puerto Rico's Federation (FBPUR) President Yum Ramos expressed this was an opportunity for a generational turnover.
+Several new players were invited to the tryouts as Puerto Rican Basketball Federation (FBPUR) President Yum Ramos expressed this was an opportunity for a generational turnover.
 On June 26, 2017, Quiñones was listed on the official roster for Centrobasket 2017.
 The intent of the new roster was to rejuvenate the team.
 They brought energy and speed commented Jerry Batista, the National team coach.
-Coach Batista touted the selected group as "hungry, athletic, and quick".
-The Centrobasket Tournament 2017 was held in St. Thomas Virgin Island on July 13, 2017.
-In the game against Jamaica, Quiñones scored 12 points to secure a win 90-44.
-In the game against Bahamas, Quiñones scored eight points for the 69-42 win.
-Puerto Rico earned the Bronze Medal.
+He also touted the group as "hungry, athletic, and quick".
+The Centrobasket 2017 was held in St. Thomas Virgin Island.
+In the game against Jamaica, Quiñones scored 12 points to secure a win 90–44.
+In the game against Bahamas, Quiñones scored eight points for the 69–42 win.
+Puerto Rico earned the bronze medal.

-Shortly after 2017 Centrobasket, Quiñones made the roster for Americup 2017.
+Shortly after 2017 Centrobasket, Quiñones made the roster for the 2017 FIBA Women's AmeriCup.
 Puerto Rico was part of Group B which included Paraguay, Canada, Cuba and Mexico.
 The youngest player in the team, Quiñones was recognized by Coach Batista as a player with great expectations and the future of the National team.
 The Americup 2017 tournament was held in Argentina from 6 to 13 August 2017.
-Puerto Rico went on to win the Bronze medal with historic win (75-68) against Brazil, earning their World Cup ticket.
+Puerto Rico went on to win the bronze medal with historic win (75–68) against Brazil, earning their World Cup ticket.